It’s harder to start again, than it is to begin. – Stan Rogers, Canadian singer, songwriter

 For anyone meatless, this dish is also good with tofu, especially if you use curry seasoning in place of sage.
 Tofu is tricky as a substitute, and you won’t catch me using it in desserts, (do not mention tofu puddings and “cheesecakes” in my presence) but it works here.

 I have also been enjoying soup, and have found it helpful to put the parts of the soup that can tolerate long cooking (carrots, onions, root vegetables) in the slow cooker in the morning, then you can think about the soup all day.
 When existence becomes particularly trying, when someone shows you a fake news story about the pope endorsing a presidential candidate, you can say to yourself, “Yes, but there’s soup at home,” and smile a wan, anesthetized smile.
 Later, you can add the last minute items (frozen edamame, tofu, greens, leftover vegetable or meats that are already cooked, et cetera).
 Herbs (I love parsley in almost any soup and cilantro in Asian-themed ones) can be added to each bowl upon serving.
 I often want something hot and soothing, but I need that touch of green to freshen it up.
-If you are feeling ambitious, you can blend the herbs into a green sauce (using the herbs with olive oil, maybe garlic) and drizzle it on top.
+If you are feeling ambitious, you can blend the herbs into a green sauce (along with olive oil, maybe garlic) and drizzle it on top.
 But, I have never actually felt ambitious.